 The portrait has an oval gilt-brass surround, black baise mount, and framed in painted pine.
 A beautiful item of folk art, in superb original condition.

-Early 19th C needlework portrait of a woman
+NOW SOLD - Early 19th C needlework portrait of a woman

 Dimensions (h x w)